lonekorean/wordpress-export-to-markdown/README.md

 - [Node.js](https://nodejs.org/) v10.12 or later
 - Your [WordPress export file](https://codex.wordpress.org/Tools_Export_Screen)

+There are a few ways you can run the package:

+1. use npx example: `npx w2m --input=wordpress_export_file.xml`
+2. install it via npm: `npm i wordpress-export-to-markdown` then run `w2m --input=wordpress_export_file.xml`
-Open your terminal to this package's directory.
-Run `npm install` and then `node index.js`.
+3. Clone this repository, open your terminal then run `npm install` and then `node index.js`.

 This will create an `/output` folder filled with your posts and images.